WordPress/plugin-check/docs/CLI.md

 [--use-pcpignore]
 : Apply custom file and directory exclusions from a `.pcpignore` file in the plugin root.
-Each non-empty, non-comment line is a path relative to that root.
-A trailing slash excludes a directory;
+Each non-empty, non-comment line is a path anchored to that root (not matched at any depth), so `docs/` only excludes a top-level `docs` directory, not a `docs` directory nested elsewhere.
+A trailing slash excludes a directory; all other entries exclude files.
+Entries may include `*` and `?` wildcards, e.g.
-all other entries exclude files.
+`*.map`.
+Single-file plugins are not supported, since they have no dedicated plugin directory to hold a `.pcpignore` file.
 This option is disabled by default and is intended for local and CI scans.
 WordPress.org scans must not use this option.

 [--severity=<severity>]